-This evolution has been repeated across enterprises in order to stay competitive.
-It challenges any company's data governance capabilities.
+This evolution has been repeated across enterprises in order to fulfill new mission requirements.
+It challenges any organization's data governance capabilities.
 And, it does not even include schema-less or "unstructured" data.

-All of the text contracts, voicemail, email, web clicks, and instant messages that provide the "long tail" of information involving a transaction are simply not captured.
-Yet, today's legislation requires some institutions, such as banks, to demonstrate a holistic view of activities, such as the trade lifecycle for over-the-counter derivatives.
-Thus, unstructured data must be part of the enterprise-wide data management.
+All of the text documents, sensor data, email, social media content, and video are simply not captured.
+Yet, getting a holistic view of a situation, such as a cybersecurity breach or other crisis, requires that unstructured data be part of the enterprise-wide data management.

-NoSQL data platforms and the rise of Big Data solutions help address these critical governance issues, in addition to providing new capabilities to gain insight from more varieties of data.
+Big Data solutions - including NoSQL data platforms - have arisen to help address challenges like these, in addition to providing new capabilities to gain insight from more varieties of data.